iarsystems/bx-github-ci/README.md

 ### Development workstation
 On his workstation, a _developer_ clones the repository to start working on a new feature.
 For that, he creates a __feature branch__.

+The _developer_ launches the [IAR Embedded Workbench][], from where he can edit, build and debug the project.

 When the _developer_ is done with that, he can _push_ the branch to the __origin__.

-__GitHub Actions__ come into play and triggers an action to notify the runner about the new _push_.
+__GitHub Actions__ come into play and triggers an action to notify the runner in the _build server_ about the new _push_.

-The runner will then execute the "recipe" to build the project.
+The runner will then execute the "recipe" to build the project with the IAR Build Tools.
 This recipe is written in the `yml` format and can be customized.
 We provided simple examples as base, but the [official documentation][gh-yml-doc-url] can help with further customizations.

 If the new feature passes, the _project manager_ can decide if these changes are ready to be merged to the __master__ branch.